rabravo/ws2pgdb/README.md

 One useful function is that that takes weather station location in a region and constructs a Voronoi tessellation over that region (you will need a GIS software to visualize the output which is a set of geometries/polygones).
 Another useful function within the package is that that iteratively request several years of data from the NOAA digital warehouse.
 Since NOAA permits only one year of data requested at a time, via the rnoaa package.
 It is particular useful when many years of information are needed.

+A few system libraries are needed before you can start using the ws2pgdb.
+Some of the methods necesitate the octave development tools, and gdal (octave-dev, liboctave, gdal, libgeos).
+Try to install the ws2pgdb and the installer will let you know when a library is needed.
+This maybe a slow process but if you are using any debian-like, you can make us of the package manager to install them (apt-get).

 #PLR/SQL and PLPGSQL